Golden Visa in Italy

 • You have two years from the time the Italian Embassy or Consulate issues you the visa to enter Italy.

 The journey starts with selecting the best investment for you.
 This can be a €250,000 investment in a local startup or buying €2,000,000 of Italian government bonds.
-We recommend opening a bank account in Italy to make this process easier and our team of lawyers can open an account for you on your behalf with Power of Attorney.
+We recommend opening a bank account in Italy to make this process easier.
+Lexidy works with Italian banks that are compliant with the Committee requirements, and our lawyers can work together with you to open a bank account in Italy.

 2. Gather the paperwork

 For this step, you need to collect all of the important documents.
-This includes bank records, criminal record background checks and proof of accommodation, among others.
-All these documents must be translated into Italian and formally legalized.
+This includes bank records, criminal record background checks and a detailed professional resume, among others.
+All these documents must be either in Italian or English, and if not, translated into Italian and formally legalized.
 The translation must be performed by a sworn translator.

 3. Investment Visa application

-Shortly after landing in Italy, you must visit the “Questura”, which is a local police station, and request the “Permesso di Soggiorno”.
+Shortly after landing in Italy, you must visit the “Questura” (State Police), and request the “Permesso di Soggiorno” (Residence Permit).

 Innovative startup investment: